Rush Hawkins: Civil War

 In 1861, Hawkins helped raise the 9th New York Infantry, a Zouave-styled regiment, popularly known as "Hawkins Zouaves" for service in the Civil War.
 Hawkins was appointed colonel of the regiment on May 4, 1861, and served with distinction in North Carolina early in the war.
 He was part of Benjamin F. Butler's expedition to capture Fort Hatteras in 1861.
 Expecting to win a promotion to brigadier general for his service at Fort Hatteras he was instead relieved of command for insubordination.
 On October 8, 1861, a disgruntled Hawkins wrote "brigadier generals are made of such queer stuff nowadays, that I should not esteem it any great honor to be made one."
 Hawkins would in fact receive a brevet promotion to brigadier general in 1866 to rank from March 13, 1865.
 Despite his belligerence an early dispatch of Hawkins' caught the attention of President Abraham Lincoln.
 Hawkins was invited to the White House to confer with the President and General-in-Chief George B. McClellan.
 There he was instrumental in convincing the Union high command of the possibility of a combined operation against Pamlico Sound in North Carolina.

+The idea became the objective of Ambrose Burnside's North Carolina Expedition.
+Hawkins was again conspicuous at the battles of Roanoke Island and New Bern in 1862.

+On February 19, Hawkins accompanied his Zouaves on board the USS Deleware at the head of a convoy of federal gunboats steaming towards the town of Winton along the Chowan River.
+Hawkins was ordered by Burnside to investigate reports of Unionist sympathies in Winton and to destroy rail bridges north of the town.
+He climbed atop the Delewares crosstrees to serve as the expedition's lookout.
+Reaching the town in the late afternoon, the Delaware moved to dock at the wharf before Hawkins noticed Confederate troops massing in the brush atop a bluff to ambush the convoy.
+Hawkins ordered the pilot to reverse course and began to descend from the crosstrees as the Confederates opened fire.
+The ratlines were severed by rifle fire as Hawkins climbed down, causing him to plummet onto the deck, though he escaped injury.
+Once it was out of musket range, the Delaware, then joined by the USS Commodore Perry, opened fire with their artillery upon the bluff, causing the Confederates to disperse.
+The Union ships withdrew down the river to link up with the rest of the convoy.
+The federal commanders resolved to return the following morning and directly attack the town.
+Faced with a full assault, Confederate forces withdrew to prepared positions several miles outside of Winton.